 Reading tarot cards is a great way to practice tuning in to our intuition.
 Part of the non-analytical, less structured beauty of working with tarot is the random drawing of the cards.

-Here are three different ways to shuffle your tarot cards to randomize the deck before you intuitively draw a card.
-Practice all three to see which way feels right for you.
+In this post, I’ll go through three different ways to shuffle your tarot cards to randomize the deck before you intuitively draw a card.
+You can watch the video or read on below.

 1. Casino Shuffle